3a1b2c3/SkippingStones/README.md

 ![](Animation2.gif)

 ## TODOs:
+### Things still missing or bad:
-* Fix the physics currently using a dummy
+* Fix the physic/simulation code currently using a dummy

-* Ui
+* 3d ui is difficult to use, maybe add a slider

+* 2d ui needs some design

+* Add sound effects and feedback when stone touches water

+* Code cleanup and tests

+### Later
 * I want to use the phone’s gyro sensor movement to determine start angle and maybe velocity

-* An AR version were you can use a realwater surface
+* An AR version were you can use a real water surface

-* Add more input paramters to the simuation: velocity, spin and stone weight
+* Add more input parameters to the simulation: velocity, spin and stone weight

-* Add sound effects

 ## Credits:
 * 3d assets from https://poly.pizza